Tongariro to Taumarunui: 65.5 km, 3 days

 - Forgotten World Motel – Usefully located at west end of main street, opposite New World supermarket.
 Hakiaha St, Taumarunui, 07 895 7181, freephone 0800 724 52278.

 In October 2017 the TA Trust rerouted the track to run along the mountain biker’s Timber Trail, which kind of rendered notes from my walk on the earlier route in 2016 redundant.
-The new route does mean less mud, a shorter trail, and avoids the problem of a poor camping site at the end of a long road walk from Taumarunui (and shortens that road walk).
-But accommodation along the Timber trail is only at camping sites (except where you can divert to Bogg Inn Hut near the end), you will be encountering a lot of cyclists, and you miss out on some good tramping.
+The new route does mean less mud, an easier trail, and avoids the problem of a poor camping site at the end of a long road walk from Taumarunui (and shortens that road walk).
+But accommodation along the Timber Trail is only at camping sites (unless you stay at the Timber Trail Lodge or divert to Bogg Inn Hut near the end), you will be encountering a lot of cyclists, and you miss out on some good tramping.
 Also, with the route now changed there will be fewer TA people in the huts on the old route.
-So, if you want to do some bush tramping I would still consider the old route as follows, but I will draw something from the official notes to cover the new route as well (which I haven’t hiked).
+So, if you want to do some bush tramping I would still consider the old route.
+As I have walked the Timber Trail as well I give both options here.

 At the western end of Taumarunui, just after the McDonalds restaurant and before the bridge over the Ongarue River, turn north into Short St. Then go left into Golf Rd and continue through a round-about on it past the golf course to Taringamotu Rd.
 Turn right into this and left at its intersection with Simmons Rd to stay on the road as it soon passes through the small settlement of Taringamotu.
 At 10.5 km from Taumarunui turn left into Ngakonui-Ongarue Rd at the small settlement of Ngakonui, and right at its intersection with Piaua Rd 500m further on to remain on the same road.
 Then left at a further 2 km to stick with Ngakonui-Ongarue Rd at its intersection with Roberts Rd.
 Turn off to the right at the next intersection to get onto Mangakahu Rd.
 Towards the end it becomes a private farm road and you pass through several gates to reach the point where the road nominally ends and there is a signpost to the tramping track.
 The road end is more or less at a largish open area that could be camped upon, but the ground looks hard and there are no facilities.